bertofurth/Seagate-Central-Tips/README.md

     /etc/init.d/samba reload

-## Stop particular users from loging in with ssh.
+## Stop particular users from logging in via ssh.
 It may be that you have user accounts on the Seagate Central that have no legitimate reason to establish ssh sessions to the Seagate Central.